 Music is firmly integrated into the worship and prayer practices of Catholic Life at Georgetown.
 As musicians in service to the Church, the mission of Georgetown’s Catholic Music Ministry is to inspire the sung prayer of the university community when it gathers for worship and to enhance the spiritual life of Georgetown by giving voice to the beauty of the liturgy.

 Catholic Music Ministry at Georgetown draws on the rich diversity of the Church’s musical tradition and celebrates a variety of musical styles and genres.
 Our choirs and ensembles include students, faculty, staff, and alumni of all ages, majors, musical experience, and religious backgrounds.
 There is a place for everyone in Catholic Music Ministry at Georgetown and you don’t need to be Catholic to participate – just a love of music.
 There are a number of opportunities available.
 We invite you to explore using the links below.
 Should you have any questions, or to express your interest in participating, please email Dr. Russell Weismann, Director of Music at firstname.lastname@example.org.

 “Make a joyful noise to the Lord, all the earth; break forth into joyous song and sing praises.”Psalm 98: 4

 University Chapel Choir

-The Georgetown University Chapel Choir is a skilled liturgical ensemble specializing in the study, rehearsal, and singing of choral literature from all periods, styles, and cultures in the context of the Roman Catholic liturgy.
+The Georgetown University Chapel Choir is a 32-voice auditioned liturgical ensemble specializing in the study, rehearsal, and singing of choral literature from all periods, styles, and cultures in the context of Roman Catholic liturgy.
 Because of Georgetown’s Jesuit identity, the values of the University Chapel Choir reflect the mission of the university in respect to the sharing of faith, cultivation of leadership, the pursuit of excellence, and service to others.